4rg0n/bitburner/README.md

 Will display all `isHackable` servers `moneyMax` and `moneyRank` value only and sort by highest `moneyMax` first.

+`run scan.js files .cct --filter files`

+Will show servers with certain `files`.

+`run scan.js hostname cave --filter path`

+Will show you where to look for `The Cave`

+`run scan.js requiredHackingSkill <=getPlayer().hacking`

+Will look for servers where `requiredHackingSkill` is lower or equal `ns.getPlayer().hacking`.
+All ns functions without an argument are supported (also other namespaces).

 `run pruchase.js --max`

 Will buy or upgrade private servers with the `maximum` amount ram you can afford.

 # Development and Installation

 ## Official VS Code Template for Bitburner